Code-Institute-Submissions/the-shamans-cat/README.md

 *	To make potential clients aware of the training and experience of the practitioner, through testimonials and a brief outline of the practitioner’s training in this field, in order to inspire confidence in the processes and the practitioner.
 *	To engage potential clients so that they contact the practitioner and book a healing session.
 *	Produce a blog with regular articles to attract new clients.
 *	Existing clients are able to book follow-up sessions online.
+(Would not want new clients to book this way as the practitioner needs to initially assess each client.)
 *	To utilise User Experience Design (UXD) to ensure that potential clients encounter a positive user experience whilst visiting the site and want to follow through, by contacting the practitioner to book a session and may want to return to the site at a later time for information.

 #### **User Goals**